 Salary: Grade 7: £32,236 - £39,609 p.a. (pro rata for part-time)

-Only applications received before 12.00 midday on Monday 14 January 2019 can be considered.
-Interviews are scheduled to take place 28 - 30 January 2019.
+Only applications received before 12.00 midday on 18 January 2019 will be considered.
+Interviews will be held as soon as possible thereafter.